Latest from the blog

 A protocol for testing the quantum nature of large objects – that, in principle, could work for objects of any mass – has been proposed by researchers in the UK and India.
 A key feature of the protocol is that circumvents the need to create a macroscopic quantum state to test whether or not quantum mechanics is valid at large scales.

 Temporal witnesses of non-classicality in a macroscopic biological system

 Exciton transfer along a polymer is essential for many biological processes, for instance light harvesting in photosynthetic biosystems.
 Here we…

 Probing spectral features of quantum many-body systems with quantum simulators

 The efficient probing of spectral features of quantum many-body systems is important for characterising and understanding the structure and dynamics…

-If you'd like to discuss any aspect of my research then please do get in touch with me.
+If you'd like to ask me a question or discuss my research then please get in touch.